Stated SL(n)-Skein Modules and Algebras: Algebraic structure of skein algebras

-Although the bijective map $\glue_{a_1a_2}$ is not an algebra isomorphism with respect to the standard skein algebra product on $\S_n(\Sigma_{a_1\triangle a_2})$, we are going to show that it is one with respect to the {\bf self braided tensor product} which we will define right now.
+However, we are going to show that it is one with respect to the {\bf self braided tensor product} which we will define right now.
 The $n=2$ version of this product was considered in \cite{CL}.

 There are two right $\Oq$-comodule algebra structures on $\S_n(\Sigma)$ given by

 which commute.

 Define the $R$-linear map $\bD: \S_n(\Sigma) \to \S_n(\Sigma) \ot \Oq$ by